-When it comes to readers, tags give an insight about the character and the vibe of a certain article prior to reading it.
-For example, if you start a book review blog and write an article about Stephen King’s latest novel, and sort it in all relative categories, you can add such tags: Stephen King, Horror, Thriller, and Suspense.
+When it comes to readers, tags give an insight into the character and the vibe of a certain article prior to reading it.
+For example, if you start a book review blog and write an article about Stephen King’s latest novel, and sort it into all relative categories, you can add such tags: Stephen King, Horror, Thriller, and Suspense.

 With such tags, readers who have a glance at the tags will instantly know what the overall vibe of the book is like.
 Also, in this particular case, website visitors can browse the Horror category and filter all the articles within with the tag Suspense.
 This will add more flexibility to their search preferences.

 In a different example, tags can point out different herbs and spices within a cooking blog.
 By using them, the author can quickly give an insight whereas a particular recipe is spicy, sour, creamy, or, for example, sweet.